L1277471578/DefMamba3D/README.md

-# DefMamba3D: Deformable Scan Mamba with Differentiable Sequence Reordering for Point Cloud
+# DefMamba3D: Deformable Scan Mamba with Differentiable Sequence Reordering for 3D Point Clouds

 ## Will do
 - ⏳ The paper will be released soon